racket/racket/build.md

 machine to obtain pre-built packages.
 The server can act as a client, naturally, to create an installer for the server’s platform.

-GNU `make` is required on the server machine, `nmake` is required on Windows client machines, and any `make` should work on other client machines.
+GNU `make` is required on the server and non-windows client machines, `nmake` is required on Windows client machines.

 The distribution-build process is a collaboration between the Racket Git repository’s top-level makefile and the `"distro-build"` package.